 - Client logos

 A great example of a company who uses reviews as social proof is Amazon.
-See pretty much any product listing and you’ll have reviews into 3, 4 and 5 figures to scan through before making a purchase decision.
+The majority of product listings have reviews into 3, 4 and 5 figures to scan through before making a purchase decision.

 Digital psychology and customer experience

-With that in mind, it is key to create a seamless user journey where you subconsciously target all the right psychological spots to make them become a customer, without being overt or explicit about them.
+Using those principles mentioned above will subconsciously target your customers’ minds, without being overt or explicit about them.
 Remember the pushy sales guy we’re trying NOT to be like!